ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 #### Collection Method
 I built a web scraper from scratch using R to collect the necessary data.
 The web scraper not only imports the data into R but also cleans and merges it into one dataframe.
 The code for the web scraper can be found in this repository.
 I'm particularly proud of it.

+### Dealing with COVID Data
+The MLB in 2020 played a truncated season that consisted of 60 games, which is 37% of a normal season.
+The MLBPA and MLB came to an agreement that players would be paid 37% of their original salary for that season.
+Because of this, team total payrolls witnessed massive drops (in the data from spotrac).
+In order to keep the data as consistent as possible, I decided to calculate the expected (no covid) total payroll of the 2020 season by summing the non-adjusted payroll salaries of all players for each team.
+In addition to this, I applied the 60 game win loss ratio to every team to give wins and losses results for what would've been a 162 game season.
+However, this means that my data now says the Dodgers in 2020 are tied for first for the most games won in an MLB season at 116.
+Although it is unlikely that this team would have tied the MLB single season win record, the importance of having a full 162 games in a season for this analysis is much greater and translating a team's win loss record to a 162 game season would be the best way to do this.
+Note, 43 wins from a top ranking payroll would be significantly more misleading!!

 #### Variable Description
 There are currently 31 variables with nearly 20,000 observations that gives me almost 600,000 total values.